storesafe/cordova-sqlite-storage/README.md

 ## Other versions

 - Pre-populated database support for Android & iOS: https://github.com/RikshaDriver/Cordova-PrePopulated-SQLitePlugin
-- Original version for iOS, with a different API: https://github.com/davibe/Phonegap-SQLitePlugin
+- Original version for iOS (with a different API): https://github.com/davibe/Phonegap-SQLitePlugin

 ## Using with SQLCipher